Daita Logo

 Security:

-• Use Redis authentication in production (password in URL)
+• Use Redis authentication in production (password in URL or parameter)

 • Enable TLS for remote connections